Kidder’s Last Stand

 Capt.
 Theophilus Turner, M.D., one of Fort Wallace’s post surgeons, probably helped Judge Kidder prepare his son’s body.
 Turner and Comstock roamed the area, hunting and collecting fossils.
 In late 1867, Turner, perhaps with Comstock, discovered dinosaur vertebrae in a ravine.
 The vertebrae belonged to an Elasmosaurus platyurus.
 A replica of the Elasmosaurus platyurus now hangs in the Fort Wallace Museum.

-After the Battle of Summit Springs July 10, 1869, members of the Fifth U.S. Cavalry captured a Cheyenne Dog Soldier’s sketchbook which had an image of Kidder’s Last Stand.
+After the Battle of Summit Springs July 10, 1869, members of the Fifth U.S. Cavalry captured a Cheyenne Dog Soldier’s ledger book which had an image of Kidder’s Last Stand.
+The ledger book is in the collections of History Colorado, where it was named one of the museum’s Most Significant Artifacts.

 A week short of nine years after Kidder and his men had died, Custer and his men met their fate at the Battle of the Little Bighorn.
 Capt.
 Myles Keogh, who commanded Fort Wallace at the time of the Kidder battle, was one of the slain.